"Faith that is not generous is not genuine!" -- anonymous

 Using materials from the global office of Nazarene Missions International, I created a series of missions informational inserts to fit into those bulletins.
 These could also be used as missions posters or even as starting points for missions bulletin boards.

-Click on any of the images to open a full-sized PDF of that insert.
+Click on any image to open a full-sized PDF of that insert.

 |What does a Faith Promise commitment card look like? [ more ]|

-"I'm not sure we fully grasp how missional God's will always is." -- Lisa D., Northweset Nazarene University student
+"I'm not sure we fully grasp how missional God's will always is." -- Lisa D., Northwest Nazarene University student